JeffersonCarvalh0/todo-app/packages/server/README.md

 automatically when the server is started.

 ### Tests
-First, create a new table in the database for the tests and update the orcomfig files if necessary.
+First, create a new table named `todo-test` in the database for the tests.
 After that, run `yarn test` or `yarn test:server` if you are in root.